-For year end 2021 following the calculations specified in the Delegated Regulation, the calculation of the Company's linear Minimum Capital Requirement is more than 0.25 times the Solvency Capital Requirement but less than cap which is 0.45 times the Solvency Capital requirement and so the Minimum Capital Requirement is equal to the linearly calculated MCR based on net written premiums and best estimate technical provisions.
+For year-end 2022 following the calculations specified in the Delegated Regulation, the calculation of the Company's linear MCR is more than 0.25 times the Solvency Capital Requirement but less than cap which is 0.45 times the SCR and so the MCR is equal to the linearly calculated MCR based on net written premiums and best estimate technical provisions.

-The Solvency Capital Requirement has prudently not been adjusted for the loss absorbing capacity of deferred taxes due to uncertainty on how any shock loss would impact the current business plan which does not allow us to produce reliable post shock future profit forecasts.
+The SCR has prudently not been adjusted for the loss absorbing capacity of deferred taxes due to uncertainty on how any shock loss would impact the current business plan which does not allow us to produce reliable post shock future profit forecasts.